Élisée Reclus: Adult life and career

 On his return to Paris, Reclus contributed to the Revue des deux mondes, the Tour du monde and other periodicals, a large number of articles embodying the results of his geographical work.
 Among other works of this period was the short book Histoire d'un ruisseau, in which he traced the development of a great river from source to mouth.
 During 1867 and 1868, he published La Terre; description des phénomènes de la vie du globe in two volumes.

 During the Siege of Paris (1870–1871), Reclus shared in the aerostatic operations conducted by Félix Nadar, and also served in the National Guard.
 As a member of the Association Nationale des Travailleurs, he published a hostile manifesto against the government of Versailles in support of the Paris Commune of 1871 in the Cri du Peuple.

 Continuing to serve in the National Guard, which was then in open revolt, Reclus was taken prisoner on 5 April into Fort Quélern.
 On 16 November he was sentenced to deportation for life.
 Because of intervention by supporters from England, the sentence was commuted in January 1872 to perpetual banishment from France.

 After a short visit to Italy, Reclus settled at Clarens, Switzerland, where he resumed his literary labours and produced Histoire d'une montagne, a companion to Histoire d'un ruisseau.
 There he wrote nearly the whole of his work, La Nouvelle Géographie universelle, la terre et les hommes, "an examination of every continent and country in terms of the effects that geographic features like rivers and mountains had on human populations—and vice versa."
 This compilation was profusely illustrated with maps, plans, and engravings.
 It was awarded the gold medal of the Paris Geographical Society in 1892.
 An English edition was published simultaneously, also in 19 volumes, the first four translated by E. G. Ravenstein, the rest by A. H. Keane.
-Reclus's writings were characterized by extreme accuracy and brilliant exposition, which gave them permanent literary and scientific value.
+Reclus's writings were accurate and explained topics clearly, making them useful literary and scientific sources.